Why Machine Learning Models Systematically Underestimate Extreme Values II: How to Fix It with LatentNN: Attenuation Bias

 This asymmetry between $x$ and $y$ arises because they play fundamentally different roles in regression: we predict $y$ given $x$, not the reverse.
 Errors in $x$ change the question being asked---we are predicting from a corrupted version of the input---which systematically weakens the apparent relationship.
 However, as we will see in Section~\ref{sec:latentnn}, while $\sy$ does not affect the bias itself, it does play a role in correcting the bias: the Deming regression solution \citep{Deming1943, GolubVanLoan1980, Ting2025b} and its neural network generalization require specifying both $\sx$ and $\sy$ to properly weight the loss terms.

-It is worth noting that this bias is sometimes mistakenly attributed to the last two causes.
+It is worth noting that this bias is sometimes mistakenly attributed to insufficient training data at the extremes or to noisy labels.
 Observing that models underpredict extreme values, one might assume the problem lies in having too few training examples at the extremes or in noisy labels.
 However, attenuation bias has nothing to do with either of these issues.
 The bias arises purely from measurement errors in the input, and it persists even with perfectly balanced training data and perfect labels.